 My daily grind needs to have purpose and meaning.
 I realize these are subjective matters, I’m not asking you to share my opinion of purpose.

 But I would strongly encourage you to do work that feels purposeful to you.

 What content is going to be around for a long time?

 This is important because if you are going to invest a lot of hours, weeks, months, years… (you are) into building a blog from scratch, you want to know that you’re investing in something evergreen and long-term in nature.

 Books and book blogging stands out as an obvious choice for evergreen, long-term content.

-Blogs about books are also fairly easy for a beginner in blogging to create a content strategy for.
+Blogs about books are also fairly easy for a beginner in blogging to create a content strategy.

-You also have oodles and oodles of content available on the shelves of your local library or bookstore.
-You don’t have to bang your head against the wall trying to get prodigiously creative with every post… pick up a book, read it, and write a review.
+You also have oodles of content available on the shelves of your local library or bookstore.
+You don’t have to bang your head against the wall trying to get prodigiously creative with every post… Pick up a book, read it, and write a review!

 Books are topical, so you can write about whatever you want!